 Chicken Pastina Soup Ingredients

-While this isn’t a homemade soup recipe using chicken bones to make the stock, it’s still a homemade soup that’s going to taste like it cooked all day on the stovetop.
+While this isn’t a soup recipe that uses chicken bones to make the stock, it’s still a homemade soup that’s going to taste like it cooked all day on the stovetop.

 - Onions: We use sweet, yellow onions.